MarkHerdt/TicTacToe-C-2019/README.md

-My first "big" Project in C, programmed this in early 2019
+My first "big" Project in C

+Programmed this in early 2019